The smash-hit slapstick comedy The Play That Goes Wrong at the West End’s Duchess Theatre.

 Henry Goodman reprises his wildly acclaimed performance as Arturo Ui in the Chichester Festival Theatre production of Brecht’s The Resistible Rise of Arturo Ui at the Duchess Theatre.

 Lenny Henry stars in August Wilson’s great American drama Fences at the Duchess Theatre.
 Following his triumphant performance as Othello in the West End, Lenny Henry takes on the lead role of Troy Maxson in August Wilson’s compelling drama about black American family life.
 Lenny Henry delivers a blistering performance that has won him wide critical acclaim playing Troy Maxson, the once gifted athlete who was denied his shot at the big time.
-Set between the Korean and Vietnam wars, Fences is a powerful account of a family trying to hold itself together and of what happens when a strong …
+WHAT’S IT ABOUT?
+Set between the Korean and Vietnam wars, Fences is a powerful account of a family trying to hold itself together and of what happens …

 What’s playing and coming up at the Duchess Theatre